 National Freshwater Ecosystem Priority Areas (NFEPAs) form part of a comprehensive approach to sustainable and equitable development of South Africa's scarce water resources.
-For integrated water resources planning, NFEPA provides guidance on how many rivers, wetlands and estuaries, and which ones, should remain in a natural or near-natural condition to support the water resource protection goals of the National Water Act.
+For integrated water resources planning, NFEPA provides guidance on how many rivers, wetlands and estuaries, and which ones, should remain in a natural or near-natural condition to support the water resource protection goals of the National Water Act. resource.
+The PES of a river is expressed in terms of the drivers (physico-chemical, geomorphology, hydrology) and biological responses (fish, riparian vegetation and aquatic invertebrates).

 Point source pollution - pollutant loads discharged at a specific location by means of pipes, outfalls, or conveyance channels inter alia delivering wastewater from municipal and industrial Wastewater Treatment Works.
 Point sources can also include pollutant loads contributed by tributary.